xcart/xcart-docs/_pages/kb_en/look_and_feel/removing_the_powered_by_notice.md

       <p class="powered-by-label">{{ this.getMessage()|raw }}</p>
       ```
       {% note info %}
-      If you want to remove the line completely, but not only the "Powered by" notice you shoud delete all the code from the template.
+      If you want to remove the line completely, but not only the "Powered by" notice, you shoud delete all the code from the template.
       {% endnote %}

    * Save the changes.
      ![cus-save-changes.png]({{site.baseurl}}/attachments/ref_o5oJ0AFO/cus-save-changes.png)